 Identification and implementation of evidence-based interventions to support skill development provides a consistent environment within which infant learning occurs

 There are several interventions that are correlated with improved quality of feedings for infants in the hospital setting – both premature infants and infants with medical comorbidities.
 The Algorithm identifies these interventions.
-The goal of the SOFFI SM training, as well as the Algorithm, is to decrease the variability in both recognizing and responding appropriately to infant behaviors.
+The goal of the SOFFI TM training, as well as the Algorithm, is to decrease the variability in both recognizing and responding appropriately to infant behaviors.